Henshaws Society for Blind People: Twentieth century

-In 1900 the Manchester and Salford Blind Aid Society, 30 Tonman Street, Deansgate, Manchester, was founded by Miss Isabel M Heywood of Pendleton, and a small Home opened at the Crescent, Salford.
-(In 1930 there were 1,390 blind persons on its register - 1,160 in Manchester and 230 in other parts of Lancashire).
-In 1902 Manchester and Salford Blind Aid Society started a brush department, which it transferred to Henshaws twenty years later.
+In 1900, the Manchester and Salford Blind Aid Society, 30 Tonman Street, Deansgate, Manchester, was founded by Miss Isabel M Heywood of Pendleton, and a small Home opened at the Crescent, Salford.
+(In 1930 there were 1,390 blind persons on its register – 1,160 in Manchester and 230 in other parts of Lancashire).
+In 1902, Manchester and Salford Blind Aid Society started a brush department, which it transferred to Henshaws twenty years later.
 In 1904 W.H.
-Illingworth, Head Masterfor twenty years and author of History of the Education of the Blind (1910), was appointed Superintendent.
-In 1905 the asylum received £10,000 from the trustees of the late James Holden, of Rochdale, providing fifty-five weekly grants to blind people in the area.
+Illingworth, Head Master for twenty years and author of History of the Education of the Blind (1910), was appointed Superintendent.
+In 1905, the asylum received £10,000 from the trustees of the late James Holden, of Rochdale, providing fifty-five weekly grants to blind people in the area.
 In 1930 the income from this fund was £380, half of which was used by Henshaws for general expenses, and the other half paid to the Rochdale and District Society.
 In 1908 Manchester and Salford Blind Aid Society moved their women to a larger home, The Elms, Eccles Old Road, Pendleton, with accommodation for thirty-five.

-In 1910 the asylum opened the Hayesleigh Home and Workshops in Old Trafford.
+In 1910, the asylum opened the Hayesleigh Home and Workshops in Old Trafford.
 It was given by Mr. C. H. Scott, a board member, who afterwards added £3,000 for its endowment.
 The complex was named The Mary Ann Scott Memorial Home and Workshop after his wife.
 In 1913 they took an additional house for a College of Music.
 In 1915 they opened the Gresham Home for 30 blind men, and the Birch Avenue Home for 30 blind women.
-In 1918 Manchester and Salford Blind Aid Society opened a Home, Oaklands, for 30 aged blind men, next to its Women's Home in the Eccles Old Road, Pendleton.
+In 1918, Manchester and Salford Blind Aid Society opened a Home, Oaklands, for 30 aged blind men, next to its Women's Home in the Eccles Old Road, Pendleton.

-In 1921 the name was changed to Henshaw's Institution for the Blind.
+In 1921, the name was changed to Henshaw's Institution for the Blind.
 In 1924 Manchester and Salford Blind Aid Society opened an additional house in Eccles Old Road, Pendleton, to accommodate 20 blind women.
 In 1927 new workshops built on the Hayesleigh site were officially opened in July 1927, resulting in more efficient and economic production.

 One of the country's largest private institutions, the asylum occupied a plot of land beside Boyer Street in Old Trafford.
-In 1930 Mr. W.H.
+In 1930, Mr. W.H.
 Thurman was appointed director and secretary of Henshaw's Institution for the Blind.
 It had 118 school pupils, 155 technical pupils, 194 workshop employees, 29 home workers, 64 residents in its Homes and 19 blind instructors, teachers, or other employees.
 Today, the former asylum is occupied by the Greater Manchester Police Headquarters and dominated by its multi-story office block called Chester House.
 In 1932 The Gresham Home for Men and the Birch Avenue Home for Women were disposed of, replaced by a new home in Rhyl.